 Even so, there are still some good wallets out there for storing your VET, including those built by the VeChain Foundation specifically for their own tokens.
 Below is the list of your best VeChain wallets.

-The Ledger Nano S is one of the best selling hardware wallets, and if security is your top concern then choosing the Ledger for storing your VET coins is a no-brainer.
+The Ledger Nano S Plus is one of the best-selling hardware wallets, and if security is your top concern then choosing the Ledger for storing your VET coins is a no-brainer.
 You simply can’t find better security for your coins than a hardware wallet, and the Ledger Nano S excels.

-The Ledger is handy as it’s a small USB drive sized device, and it is capable of storing more than 700 other cryptocurrencies.
-With a small OLED display and physical buttons the Ledger securely keeps your coins out of the reach of digital thieves.
+The Ledger is handy as it’s a small USB drive-sized device.
+With a small OLED display and physical buttons, the Ledger securely keeps your coins out of the reach of digital thieves.

 Some key features of the Ledger Nano S include:

 - Transactions are confirmed on display and require physical input to complete;